Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

-It also comes as a liquid for people who find it hard to swallow tablets, but this has to be ordered specially by your doctor.
+It also comes as a liquid for people who find it hard to swallow tablets.

-Lisinopril can be taken by adults and children aged 6 years and over.
+Most adults and children aged 6 years and over can take lisinopril.

 If you have diabetes, check your blood sugar (glucose) more often, particularly in the first few weeks.
 This is because lisinopril can lower the sugar level in your blood.

-- have had an allergic reaction to lisinopril or any other medicine in the past
+- have ever had an allergic reaction to lisinopril or any other medicine

 - are trying to get pregnant, are already pregnant or breastfeeding